WorldHealthOrganization/smart-ig-starter-kit/input/pagecontent/repository.md

 > For adaptations: Following HL7 recommendation, ideally the local HL7 affiliate will publish national specifications.
 > If the affiliate is not available or declines, other organisations can step in.

-* The name of the repository should match the code of the IG (see #)
+* The name of the repository should match the code of the IG (see below).

-To publish:
+## Publishing development builds :
-GH Pages
+### GitHub Pages
+When enabled, GitHub pages will contain the continuous build.
+This is triggered for every commit.

+To enable:
-Enable pages from the gh-pages branch, root folder.
+* In the repository settings, enable pages from the gh-pages branch, root folder.
-Confirm that the repo allows github actions to have read and write access The standard build script and github action SHOULD be retained.
+* Confirm that the repo allows github actions to have read and write access
+* The standard build script and github action SHOULD be retained.
 If there are changes needed, they SHOULD be reported back to the community.

+The result website is published on `https://WorldHealthOrganization.github.io/<repository-name>` (or generically, for non-WHO publications, `https://<OrganizationName>.github.io/<RepositoryName>` ).
+Any branches are published on `https://<OrganizationName>.github.io/<RepositoryName>/branches/<branch-name>`.

-FHIR Build
+### FHIR Build
+The HL7 build page is also built.
+It uses the same tooling but slightly different infrastructure.
+It is required for the publications to be found by tooling and registries.
+The result website is published on `https://build.fhir.org/ig/WorldHealthOrganization/<repository-name>` (or generically, for non-WHO publications, `https://build.fhir.org/ig/<OrganizationName>/<RepositoryName>` ).
+Any branches are published on `https://build.fhir.org/ig/<OrganizationName>/<RepositoryName>/branches/<branch-name>`.

 The default branch is expected to build with the empty default content.
 Until a release is published, it SHOULD always clearly indicate it is not a published release  - or in the README or in the IG itself, an indication that the work may be followed in another location (pointing to the branch)

-## Implementation Guide configuration
+## Implementation Guide naminng and configuration

+All WHO SMART Guidelines IGs will be published in one technical publication web space, `https://smart.who.int`.
+For this, the following convention is required:

-* Canonical url should be in the form `<smart_base_url>/<ig_code>`
+* Canonical url should be in the form `https://smart.who.int/<ig_code>`

-* Package id should be in the form: `who.fhir.<ig_code>` Or `who.fhir.smart.<ig_code>` Or `who.smart.fhir.<ig_code>`
+* Package id should be in the form: `smart.who.int.<ig_code>`.

-`<smart_base_url>` - all SMART Guidelines IGs will be published in one technical publication web space. `base_url`

-`<ig_code>` - the ig code is the part of the package name that identifies the smart IG itself - for example `anc` for antenatal care
+* `<ig_code>` is an identifier - it can contain dashes `-` and lowercase letters, numbers or hyphens.
+It must start with a lowercase character.
+The expression is `^[a-z][a-z0-9-]*$`.
+For example `anc` for antenatal care

 National adaptations:
 Affiliates can apply their ig package name convention to the smart guidelines IG.
 As a result, package IDs would be like `hl7.fhir.country.smart.<ig_code>` or `hl7.fhir.country.<ig_code>`.
+This will impact the publication setup.